 In re Breast Implant Litig., 11 F.Supp.2d 1217 (D.Colo.
 1998) (ruling all disease causation evidence inadmissible under Daubert).

 Hall v.
 Baxter Healthcare Corp., 947 F.Supp.
 1387 (D.Or.
 1996) (relying on reports of neutral, court-appointed experts in ruling all disease causation evidence inadmissible under Daubert).

 In re Breast Implant Cases, 942 F.Supp.
 958 (E. and S.D.N.Y.
 1996) (Weinstein, J.) (relying on reports of neutral, court-appointed experts in ruling disease causation evidence insufficient to defeat summary judgment).

 Bailey v.
 Dow Corning Corp., 1996 WL 937659 (Tex.Dist.Ct.
 1996) (ruling all disease causation evidence inadmissible under Daubert).

 Trials and Appeals

-David P. Herrick serves as trial counsel and handles all Daubert issues for BP in a 45,000 plaintiff MDL relating to oil refinery emissions.
-David Herrick examined the majority of medical causation expert witnesses who testified during the first two four-week "bellwether" trials.
+David P. Herrick served as trial counsel and handled all Daubert issues for BP in a 45,000 plaintiff MDL relating to oil refinery emissions.
+Herrick examined the majority of medical causation expert witnesses who testified during the first two four-week "bellwether" trials.
 The jury found for BP in both trials as to all eight plaintiffs.
 In re: MDL Litigation Regarding Texas City Refinery Ultracracker Emission Event, No. 10-UC-0001, 56th Judicial District, Galveston County, Texas.